toumorokoshi/transmute-core/docs/index.rst

 * declarative generation of http handler interfaces by parsing :ref:`route functions <functions>`.
 * validation and serialization to and from a variety of content types (e.g. json or yaml).
-* validation and serialization to and from native python objects, using `schematics <http://schematics.readthedocs.org/en/latest/>`_.
+* validation and serialization to and from native python objects which use `schematics <http://schematics.readthedocs.org/en/latest/>`_.
 * :doc:`autodocumentation <autodocumentation>` of all handlers generated this way, via `swagger <http://swagger.io/>`_.

 transmute-core is released under the `MIT license <https://github.com/toumorokoshi/transmute-core/blob/master/LICENSE>`_.

+Reference implementations exist for `flask <https://github.com/toumorokoshi/flask-transmute>`_ and `aiohttp <https://github.com/toumorokoshi/aiohttp-transmute>`_.

 If you are interested in adding a transmute toolbox for your preferred web framework, please read :doc:`authoring_a_toolbox`